nandreou/arpSpoofing/README.md

 ## Forwarder

-The tool supports two forwarding styles:
+The tool supports two forwarding modes:

-### Style 1 — OS Handles Forwarding
+### Mode 1 — OS Handles Forwarding

 Enable forwarding at the OS level and let the kernel do the work: